AndrasKovacs/staged/rts/RegionGraph3.md

 - There's `StrictRegion : ValTy → MetaTy`.
 A value of `StrictRegion A` can be implicitly cast to `Loc`.
 - We can only allocate values of type `A` in an `r : StrictRegion A`.
-- When GC touches a strict region, *it scans all of its contents*.
+- When GC touches a strict region, *it eagerly scans all of its contents*.
 - `let r : StrictRegion A; t` creates a new strict region.

 We need to track the types of values in strict regions, because tag-free GC